apache/incubator-devlake-website/docs/Plugins/webhook.md

 If your CI/CD tool isn't already supported by DevLake, you can insert curl commands in your CI/CD script to post deployment data to DevLake.

-DevLake models CI/CD domain with two entities: Pipelines and Tasks.
-A pipeline has many tasks.
+DevLake CI/CD domain-models contain two entities: Pipelines and Tasks.
+A pipeline can have one or more tasks.

 #### Example 1

-Take GitHub Actions as an example, the screenshot below shows a GitHub Actions workflow, which consists of 6 jobs including `golangci-lint`, `unit-test`, and etc. When DevLake normalizes data from GitHub Actions, it creates the following records in the domain layer:
+Take GitHub Actions as an example: the screenshot below shows a GitHub Actions workflow, which consists of 6 jobs including `golangci-lint`, `unit-test`, and etc. When DevLake normalizes data from GitHub Actions, it creates the following records in the domain layer:

-- 1 entry in cicd_pipelines table, corresponds to the GitHub workflow
+- 1 entry in cicd_pipelines table, corresponding to the GitHub workflow
 - 6 entries in cicd_tasks table, one for each job in the GitHub workflow

 ![image](https://user-images.githubusercontent.com/3294100/191319143-ea5e9546-1c6d-4b2a-abba-95375cfdcec3.png)

 #### Example 2

-Then look at Jenkins build history, the screenshot below shows 12 Jenkins builds, and no Jenkins stages appeared.
+Now look at the Jenkins build history, as another example: the screenshot below shows 12 Jenkins builds, with no Jenkins stages.
 When DevLake normalizes data from Jenkins build history, it creates the following records in the domain layer:

-- 12 entry in cicd_pipelines table, corresponds to the Jenkins builds
+- 12 entries in cicd_pipelines table, corresponding to the Jenkins builds

 ![image](https://user-images.githubusercontent.com/3294100/191319924-f05c4790-d368-4fe4-8c07-dea43e1dd2f3.png)
 (Image from the Internet)

 #### Example 3

-Jenkins build may contain some stage.
-This screenshot shows 5 Jenkins builds, which consists of 1~4 stages including `Build the sudo images for installation`, `Basic Test: running from repo with preinstalled libs`, and etc. When DevLake normalizes data from Jenkins, it creates the following records in the domain layer:
+Jenkins builds may contain stages.
+This screenshot shows 5 Jenkins builds, which consist of 1~4 stages, including `Build the sudo images for installation`, `Basic Test: running from repo with preinstalled libs`, etc. When DevLake gets and normalizes data from Jenkins, it creates the following records in the domain layer:

-* 5 entry in cicd_pipelines table, corresponds to the Jenkins builds
+* 5 entries in cicd_pipelines table, corresponding to the Jenkins builds

-* 13 entry in cicd_tasks table, corresponds to the Jenkins stages
+* 13 entries in cicd_tasks table, corresponding to the Jenkins stages

 ![image](https://user-images.githubusercontent.com/3294100/191320316-19e5a88f-550d-4460-b631-da634436e6e0.png)